Bharwari: Caste Factor

 Schedule Caste (SC) constitutes 8.40% of the total population in Bharwari (NP).
 The (NP) Bharwari currently doesn't have any Schedule Tribe (ST) population.

 Work Profile

 Out of the total population, 6,092 were engaged in work or business activity, among which 4,297 were males, while 1,795 were females.
 In the census survey, a worker is defined as a person who does a business, job, service, cultivator, or labor activity.
 Out of the total 6,092 working population, 70.98% were engaged in Main Work, while 29.02% of them were engaged in Marginal Work.

 Transport

 The city is accessible by the National Highway 2 and rail.
 Bharwari railway station is connected to Buddh International Circuit, Mahabodhi Express, which runs from Gaya to New Delhi, and Chauri Chaura Express, which connects Sarnath (Varanasi) to Kaushambi.
 These trains stop in Bharwari daily.
 Several other express trains also stop in Bharwari, but not daily.

 Sports

-Late Honorary Captain Mohammad Aslam Siddiqui 'VSM' was a heavyweight boxer from Bharwari, Kaushambi-Uttar Pradesh.
-He dominated the Asian and Indian amateur boxing territory by winning the National Championship in the heavyweight category for five consecutive years (1973–78), proving his ability to win serious championships.

-Honorable Gyani Zail Singh, 7th President of India, awarded the VISHISHT SEWA MEDAL (VSM) on May 21, 1986, for his excellent achievement in International Boxing.
-Honorable Shankar Dayal Sharma, 9th president of India, awarded the Honorary Captain Rank for his superb contribution to the Indian Army on January 26, 1993.
-Apart from International Boxing medals and honors, he received many medals for fighting in several Indian Army Operations and the War against Pakistan.
-He ended his career on a very positive note in Mecca (Saudi Arabia) during the Hajj in Dec 2007.
-Below are the significant achievements of Captain.

-On May 9, 1973, Mohammad Aslam Siddiqui won the silver medal in the Heavy Weight category at the Asian Amateur Boxing Championship held in Bangkok, Thailand.
-Two months before, he won the National Heavyweight Crown at Jamshedpur, India, in April 1973.

-On September 28, 1975, he won the silver medal again in the Heavy Weight Divisions at the Asian Boxing Championship held this time in Yokohama, Japan.
-He also won with ease at the YMCA All India Boxing Meet in May 1975.
-His last victory was the Service Heavy Weight Boxing Crown held in March 1975.
+Late Honorary Captain Mohammad Aslam Siddiqui, VSM, a renowned heavyweight international boxer, hailed from Bharwari.